Manoui/website/index.md

 {% include gender_occupation.html %}

 Perhaps you are wondering, what are the quotes about ?
 You may have already guessed that most famous quotations over time are related to politics, but justice also appears frequently, a bit less lkely are arts and environment.
-Quotes were tagged with a topic defined by [Empath](https://arxiv.org/pdf/1602.06979.pdf).
+Quotes were tagged using [Empath](https://arxiv.org/pdf/1602.06979.pdf), a tool that can generate and validate new lexical categories on demand from a small set of seed terms,which where manually defined based on Macmillan Thesaurus.

 {% include topic_timeseries.html %}